 That work identified four main opportunity areas where shifting student outcomes has the potential to have large effects on overall attainment:

 You can find detailed information about all four of these areas on the new attainment dashboard, plus information on 14 other indicators along the entire educational continuum.
 We are also in the process of releasing detailed information at the county level to inform ongoing efforts across the state.
+[Edit: As of August 2020, all 100 county profiles are available for download here.]
 The following counties are currently available:

 In the coming months, we will add additional information for all 100 counties.
 If you would like to receive an update when that information comes out, please sign up with your county information and we’ll send you an email later this year.